top of page

 It was a gorgeous spring day free, so I decided to take the opportunity to visit Ocean Springs, Miss., about a two-hour drive east of New Orleans.
 (Although many assume New Orleans has beaches, the city is 100 miles from the Gulf, so it does require a bit of travel to put one's toes in the surf.)
 Ocean Springs was a popular resort destination in 1927 when the L&N Railroad launched "The Lark" express train to the coast.

-Undoubtedly, Ocean Springs is known for Walter Inglis Anderson who was considered by friends and family to be a misfit and dismal failure during his lifetime.
-The watercolorist, born in 1903 in New Orleans' Garden District, spent most of his time on the Mississippi Gulf Coast, illustrating its lush flora and fauna - in particular, birds.
+Undoubtedly, Ocean Springs is known for Walter Inglis Anderson who was considered by his friends and family to be a misfit and dismal failure during his lifetime.
+The watercolorist, born in 1903 in New Orleans' Garden District, spent most of his time on the Mississippi Gulf Coast, illustrating its lush flora and fauna - and in particular, birds.
 Anderson's first daring adventure at 15 was trying to sail to New Orleans.
 Losing the boat in a storm, he was believed to have drowned, but was merely waiting out the gale at a lighthouse.
 Despite pledging never to try another stunt, he embarked on a lifetime of ill-considered escapades, bringing himself up close and personal with nature.
 On a canoe trip down the Mississippi River, Anderson contracted malaria, causing repeated bouts of mental illness and "alienado" (social alienation).

 After taking in the museum, which brought to my mind Vincent Van Gogh, I explored downtown and found mahi-mahi tacos with a side order of sweet potato fries and a Dos Equis to mull it all over.
 Then, I drove down a winding, unpaved road to Walter Anderson's brother's Shearwater pottery studio, begun in 1922.
 All three brothers, Peter, Walter and Mac were artistic, but Peter was a master potter.
-I met Peter's daughter Margie, who showed me around the rustic shop and studio.

-Before heading home, I made a quick trip to the coast to see the Charnley-Norwood House designed by famed architects Louis Sullivan and Frank Lloyd Wright and then the Mississippi Sandhill Crane Wildlife Refuge and Fountainbleau Walking Trail.
+Before heading home, I made a quick trip to the coast to see the Charnley-Norwood House designed by famed architects Louis Sullivan and Frank Lloyd Wright and then the Mississippi Sandhill Crane Wildlife Refuge and Fontainebleau Walking Trail.

 I could easily have spent another full day there, particularly at the nearby Gulf Islands Seashore.